cpplibv/libv/LIBV-TODO.md

 	| size = 0, falloff = 1 highlight perfectly the affected pixels

-scroll bar change prompts layout, why? should it? | it does to recache the bar position, we will see
+scroll bar change prompts layout, why? should it? | it does to recache the bar position

-app.there: --- PAPER ---
+app.theme: --- PAPER ---
 	So the way theme generation works (plan):
 	- lua script containing the styles incl properties and the recepies for the atlases
 	- running the lua script from C++ will generate the atlases and export it into an image and another lua script